 Answering Questions: We acknowledge that sensitive and complex issues will arise in Relationships Education, as pupils will naturally ask questions.
 When spontaneous discussion arises, it will be guided in a way which reflects the stated school aims and curriculum content.
 As a first principle, we will answer questions relating to the planned curriculum for that age group or below to the whole class.
-We will answer questions relating to areas beyond the planned curriculum for that age group or below to the the question.
+We will answer questions relating to areas beyond the planned curriculum for that age group, in a sensitive and age appropriate way, only to the pupil/s who have asked the question.
 Teacher may decide to inform families about questions which go beyond the planned curriculum, in order to further home/school partnerships.
-If a member of staff is uncertain about the answer it, they will seek guidance from the Designated Safeguarding Lead.
+If a member of staff is uncertain about the answer to a question which goes beyond the curriculum, or indeed whether they wish to answer it, they will seek guidance from the Designated Safeguarding Lead.
 In some cases the question will reach beyond the planned curriculum for Y6 and the question will not be answered in school.
 The child will be asked if they would like support to ask their questions at home or to another trusted adult.